jcppkkk/Grandma-s-glasses/README.md

 [4].
 That's all there is to it!

-# What does these color mean?
+# What do these colors mean?
 ![Product Highlight Demo](http://i.imgur.com/EsNPFZC.png)
 ### Yellow product:
 The best product with maximum cookie-per-second/cost.